Azurekyan/No-Custom-Decals-Mod/README.md

 # How to install:
 1. Download the mod from GitHub.
 It should be downloaded as a .zip file.

 2. Open the .zip file.
-Inside should be a folder labelled "no_decals_mod-mail".
+Inside should be a folder labelled "no_decals_mod-main".

 3. Move the folder to steam > steamapps > common > Team Fortress 2 > tf > custom